GMP is all about manufacturing safe, and high product quality.

 What is GMP

-The GMP regulation, establishes minimum standards, for the manufacturing of our products, to assist in preventing adulteration.
+The GMP establishes minimum standards for product manufacturing, to assist in preventing adulteration.
 But more importantly, GMP needs to be a so-called “lifestyle” that each company clearly defines and implements through its quality systems, in order to protect the safety of its customers.

 The 10 principles of the GMP

-These are 10 principles of good manufacturing principles that I believe will help in achieving a “GMP lifestyle” in our organization.
+These are 10 principles of good manufacturing principles that I believe can help in achieving a “GMP lifestyle” in your organization.

 1) Writing step-by-step procedures and work instructions

 2) Carefully following written procedures and instructions to prevent contamination, mix-up, and errors.
-Many recall on these topics were issues during 2019.
+[Many recalls on these topics were issued during 2019].

-4) Proving that our systems do what they are designed to do by validating our work by preparing a master validation plan.
+4) Providing evidence that our QMS does what it is designed to do by validating our work by preparing a [master validation plan]

 5) Integrating productivity, product quality, and employee safety into the design and construction of our facilities and equipment.